-Most of the black-and-white movie is shot in the Roma neighbourhood, but other locations like Teatro Metropólitan also make an appearance.
+Most of the black-and-white movie is shot in the Roma neighborhood, but other locations like Teatro Metropólitan also make an appearance.
 So why not visit Mexico city?

 Even the IMDB blurb states that At Eternity’s Gate is a movie about Vincent van Gogh’s life at n Arles and Auvers-sur-Oise in France.
 And now you can experience the movie locations sans Willem Dafoe.
 Auvers-sur-Oise, where van Gogh is entombed, appeared in the movie, so give the guy a visit, eh?

 Foreign language movies are a small show at the Academy Awards (which is usually all about praising Hollywood blockbusters and nominating Maryl Streep for something).
-Shoplifters is a movie about a Japanese family of small time crooks taking in a child.
+Shoplifter is a movie about a Japanese family of small-time crooks taking in a child.